Dr. Arthur Zampella

 As an American film and television producer, his documentaries have appeared on American Public Television and have been broadcast in the United Kingdom on PBS America and Sky TV.

-His feature documentary Cooper & Hemingway: The True Gen , narrated by Sam Waterston, received a Critics’ Pick from The New York Times.
+He edited and produced the feature documentary Cooper & Hemingway: The True Gen , narrated by Sam Waterston, which received a Critics’ Pick from The New York Times.
 Additional work includes Sergeant York: Of God & Country , narrated by Liam Neeson; a PBS documentary on Elmore Leonard , narrated by Campbell Scott; and Inside High Noon, narrated by Matthew Rhys.

 Alongside his work in film, he remains connected to the land.
 As a conservationist, he manages the Idylease Tree Farm , continuing a practice established by his father, who was recognized as Outstanding Tree Farmer of the Year in 1991.